 All MedQuest College's diploma and degree programs' curricula meet the state education requirements leading to professional licensure or certification in the Commonwealth of Kentucky.
-The institution has not made such a determination for any other state.
+Please refer to the chart below regarding credential eligibility in other states.
+This chart is subject to change.
+Students are encouraged to contact MedQuest College should they relocate outside of the state.